github/docs/content/admin/managing-iam/configuring-authentication-for-enterprise-managed-users/disabling-authentication-and-provisioning-for-enterprise-managed-users.md

 If you later reconfigure authentication for the enterprise, external groups must be reprovisioned via SCIM, and {% data variables.enterprise.prodname_managed_users %} must be reprovisioned before users can sign in.

-{% note %}
+> [!NOTE]

-**Note:** When a {% data variables.enterprise.prodname_managed_user %} is suspended, the user's avatar is permanently deleted.
+> When a {% data variables.enterprise.prodname_managed_user %} is suspended, the user's avatar is permanently deleted.
 If you reprovision the user, the user will need to reupload their avatar.

-{% endnote %}

 If you want to migrate to a new identity provider (IdP) or tenant rather than disabling authentication entirely, see "[AUTOTITLE](/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/migrating-your-enterprise-to-a-new-identity-provider-or-tenant)."